IMPLANT DENTISTRY

 | Sensitivity Risk | Slightly higher if stronger gels used or with laser; varies by clinic protocol | Moderate risk, but controlled by regulated gel % and dentist supervision |

-So if you’re traveling abroad, be sure to ask about the gel concentration they’re using, and sensitivity risks.
+So if you’re travelling abroad, be sure to ask about the gel concentration they’re using and sensitivity risks.

 Whitening results don’t stop at the clinic chair, how you care for your teeth afterwards will decide how long your brighter smile lasts.

-According to a study published by the NHS, they have discussed that your teeth become more sensitive.
+According to an NHS study, teeth become more sensitive.
 So it is best to follow the following checklists;

-Your daily-life habits have to change in-order to preserve the results of your whitening treatment.
+Your daily habits must change to maintain the results of your whitening treatment.

-Typically whitening treatment results vary, but most people maintain their whitening from 6-18 months depending on their diets and lifestyles.
+Typically, whitening treatment results vary, but most people maintain their results for 6-18 months, depending on their diet and lifestyle.

-Touch-ups: these are sessions or dentist-prescribed trays to keep results fresh.
+Touch-ups: these are sessions or dentist-prescribed trays to maintain results.
 Smokers and daily coffee/tea drinkers often need touch-ups sooner.

 Note: Too much OTC products can cause gum irritation or enamel wear, so you must always follow a dentist’s guidance.